ericzji/nginx-openshift-lab/docs/class1/module2/lab2.rst

 Launch the Firefox browser and open Arcadia Finance app:

+.. note::  Make sure you get the nginx-ingress EXTERNAL-IP with commmand ``oc get svc --namespace=nginx-ingress``

     #.
 In the Browser, open NGINX Ingress Controller URL to access Arcadia app (replace with the nginx-ingress EXTERNAL-IP): http://EXTERNAL-IP/
     #.
 Click on ``Login`` and use the credentials ``matt:ilovef5``
     #.
 You should see all the apps running (main, back, app2 and app3)